 1. Business Model Disruption Will Get Spikier: All the changing technology and democratization of advantages typically held only by large companies generates some real doozy business model disruptions in 2014.
-You might be thinking about that viral video on Amazon drone delivery, right?
-Nah.
-Too much regulatory non-sense for delivery drones to take off in 2014 (Hi-yooooh!
-Pun intended!).

 Here’s my bet: doggie biometrics.